SK-EID/smart-id-java-client/MIGRATION_GUIDE.md

 ## Migrating authentication

 To migrate from Smart-ID v2 to Smart-ID v3 authentication you need to change the following:
-`ee.sk.smartid.SmartIdClient` provides methods `createDynamicLinkAuthentication()` and `createNotificationAuthentication()` to create session request builders.
+`ee.sk.smartid.SmartIdClient` provides methods `createDeviceLinkAuthentication()` and `createNotificationAuthentication()` to create session request builders.
-It is recommended to start using dynamic-link authentication flows from Smart-ID API v3 as these are more secure.
+It is recommended to start using device-link authentication flows from Smart-ID API v3 as these are more secure.

 ### Overview of V2 authentication flow